 Weather

-The weather is warm but not too hot in most parts of Japan in October.
-In the major cities of Honshu and Kyushu (Tokyo, Osaka, Kyoto, Fukuoka), average October highs remain in the low 70s F (low 20s C), but overnight lows drop to the high 50s (around 15° C), so you'll need a sweater.
+In October, the weather is warm but not too hot in most parts of Japan.
+In the major cities of Honshu and Kyushu (Tokyo, Osaka, Kyoto, Fukuoka), average October highs remain in the low 70s degrees Fahrenheit, but overnight lows drop to the high 50s (around 15°C), so you'll need a sweater.

-Rainfall is very low throughout the country in October, and average sunshine hours are high.
-So, if you prefer moderate temperatures and dry conditions (as many travelers do), October is a good time to travel in Japan.
+October sees very low rainfall throughout the country, and average sunshine hours are high.
+So, if you prefer moderate temperatures and dry conditions (as many travelers do), October is a good time to travel to Japan.

-While foreign tourist numbers begin to pick up in October, this is not such a busy time for Japanese tourists, so many popular places won't be incredibly busy in October.
-Like during other busy times in Japan, book accommodation and transport as far in advance as possible to avoid disappointment, or having to pay higher prices than you'd like.
+While foreign tourist numbers begin to pick up in October, this isn't such a busy time for Japanese tourists, so many popular places won't be incredibly busy in October.
+For example, during other busy times in Japan, book accommodation and transport as far in advance as possible to avoid disappointment or having to pay higher prices than you'd like.

 The exceptions are regions where autumn arrives a little earlier, such as Hokkaido, the Tohoku region of northern Honshu, and the higher elevations of the Japan Alps and other mountain towns elsewhere in Honshu.
 Japanese tourists love following the fall foliage, and anywhere where you can see this in October is likely to be busy.